What is a viral wart?

 Differential diagnoses for a cutaneous viral wart can include:

 Treatment may not be required in all cases as most warts resolve spontaneously especially in children.
 Indications for active treatment include:

 - Patient preference.

 Treatments do not kill the virus, but work by removing virus-containing skin.
 Persistence with the treatment and patience is essential!
 Remember HPV infects the basal cell layer of the epidermis so warts recur rapidly if the virus has not been eradicated.

 Topical treatment is applied once daily to the wart.
 Treatment with wart paint usually makes the wart smaller and less uncomfortable; 70% of warts resolve within twelve weeks of daily applications.

 - Soften the wart by soaking in a bath or bowl of hot soapy water.

 - Rub the wart surface with a piece of pumice stone or emery board.

-- Covered with plaster or duct tape.
+- Allow the paint to dry before covering with plaster or duct tape.

 If the wart paint makes the skin sore, stop treatment until the discomfort has settled, then recommence as above.
-Take care to keep the chemical off normal skin.

 - Bleomycin injections